DennisSuitters/summernote-image-attributes/README.md

 # summernote-image-attributes

+Summernote-image-attributes has undergone a make over, we redesigned the Dialog Layout to make it easier to use.

 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

 Adds a button to the image popover to edit title, alt, class and style attributes, and Links with relevant Attributes.